Published October 28, 2020 • 3 minute read

-Insurance provisions are all-important in protecting your contractual liability when working with third-party vendors, subcontractors and other parties sharing risk on a project.
-Everyone involved will be working to secure the greatest blanket of protection available in the event of an insurance-triggering incident, so it’s vital to keep a close eye on insurance provisions, such as additional insured endorsements, which could have significant consequences regarding your insureable interests.
+Insurance provisions are all-important in protecting your contractual liability when working with third-party vendors, subcontractors, and other parties sharing risk on a project.
+Everyone involved will be working to secure the greatest blanket of protection available in the event of an insurance-triggering incident, so it’s vital to keep a close eye on insurance clauses, including additional insured endorsements, which could have significant consequences regarding your insurable interests.

 Most experienced risk managers are aware of common pitfalls affecting the respective parties of a project.
-This understanding is, however, complicated by the fact that the terms and conditions of a policy held by a contractor will never match those held by other insured parties.
-As a business grows, so too do the amount of documents risk managers are tasked with analyzing and maintaining.
+This understanding is complicated, however, by the fact that the terms and conditions of a policy held by a contractor will never match those held by other insured parties.
+As a business grows, so too do the number of documents risk managers must analyze and maintain.

-For this reason, many general contractors hire BCS to check the insurance coverage of subcontractors that they bring on to a project.
+For this reason, many general contractors hire BCS to check the insurance coverage of subcontractors brought on to a project.

 Additional Insured for Construction Projects

-An example of when an additional insured endorsement is rightfully used is when a project owner insists they are included as either an additional or named insured on a contractor’s general liability policy.
+An additional insured endorsement is rightfully used, for example, when a project owner insists they are included as either an additional or named insured on a contractor’s general liability policy.
 In this instance, the client becomes protected in case of bodily injury, property damage, or myriad other job-site faux pas that could result in an insurance claim.

-Picture This: A major investor wants to build a hotel in downtown Chicago.
-The investor will start working with an architect or engineer and, after the blueprint is completed, they'll find a general contractor to do the job of building it.
-Obviously they'll need funding, so a lender will be brought into the picture to provide capital.
+Picture this: A major investor wants to build a hotel in downtown Chicago.
+The investor will first work with an architect or engineer, and once the blueprint is complete, find a general contractor to build it, and a lender to provide capital.

 The hotel owner will enter into a construction contract with the general contractor to oversee and manage the project, purchase supplies, and hire subcontractors to perform work.
-The construction contract will include the agreed-upon insurance requirements that are typically very detailed as to which party is responsible for the various insurance coverages needed to protect the project against loss.
+This will include the detailed, agreed-upon insurance requirements specifying which party is responsible for the various insurance coverages necessary to protect the project against loss.

-That insurance section in the contract requires the general contractor to maintain commercial general liability (CGL) insurance for the project or work and extend coverage to the hotel chain as an additional insured.
-Even though the hotel chain is not doing any of the work, they are the project owner and ultimately are responsible for any loss related to the project.
+That insurance section in the contract requires the general contractor to maintain CGL insurance for the project, and extend coverage to the hotel chain as an additional insured.
+Even though the hotel chain is not performing any of the work, it is the project owner, and ultimately responsible for any related losses.

-In most claims, plaintiffs will usually sue not only the general contractor, but the owner and any other potentially responsible parties.
-By having the general contractor extend coverage to the hotel chain under the CGL policy, if there is a claim made against a hotel chain alleging bodily injury to a third party, like a passerby who walks too close to a construction site, the hotel chain will tender, or push, the claim to the general contractors insurer rather than the hotel chain’s insurer.
+In most claims, plaintiffs will sue not only the general contractor, but the owner and any other potentially responsible parties.
+Extending coverage to the hotel chain under the CGL policy can tender claims alleging injury or damage to the general contractor’s insurer instead of its own.

 Pitfalls of Additional Insured Endorsements

-If the named insured or the general contractor is required to extend CGL coverage to a third party, like a hotel owner or lender, this can be achieved by amending the CGL policy with an endorsement so the third party can be added to the policy as an additional insured.
+If the named insured or the general contractor is required to extend CGL coverage to a third party, such as a hotel owner or lender, the CGL policy can be amended with an endorsement naming the third party as an additional insured.

-- If the endorsement restricts coverage to ongoing operations, then an additional insured is vulnerable to liability in cases of bodily injury or property damage that occur after the contracted work is completed.
+- If the endorsement restricts coverage to ongoing operations, then an additional insured is vulnerable to liability in cases of bodily injury or property damage that occur after the contracted work is complete.

-- Sole negligence exclusions are used to eliminate coverage for the additional insured if the additional insured is found to be solely responsible for the negligence that resulted in the claim.
+- Sole negligence exclusions eliminate coverage for the additional insured if found solely responsible for the negligence that resulted in the claim.

-- You may encounter a clause in an additional insured endorsement that states the additional insured will be provided coverage that is no broader than the contract.
-In other words, if the contract states that the additional insured must be protected against bodily injury or property damage claims, but includes a "no broader than the contract" provision, then the additional insured may still be held responsible for different types of claims, like personal and advertising injury.
+- You may encounter a clause in an additional insured endorsement that states the additional insured will receive coverage that is no broader than the contract.
+In other words, if the contract states that the additional insured must be protected against bodily injury or property damage claims but includes a "no broader than the contract" provision, then the additional insured may still be held responsible for different types of claims, such as personal and advertising injury.

 How BCS Helps

-Unlike other insurance tracking companies, BCS employs a full-service compliance solution, by combining best-in-class software with outstanding customer support.
-Not only will BCS collect and monitor your insurance documents, but they will review and actually correct them, too.
+Unlike other insurance tracking companies, Business Credentialing Services (BCS) employs a full-service compliance solution combining best-in-class software with outstanding customer support.
+Not only will BCS collect and monitor your insurance documents, but also review and correct them.
 Correction is the key to achieving the highest standard in third-party liability risk mitigation.

 Ready to Get Started?
 Schedule Your Free Demo Today.